The George Coleman Scholarship

 PROCEDURES FOR APPLICATIONS

-Scholarship applications must be submitted by March 15, 2016.
-The NEACRAO Scholarship Committee will review all scholarship applications that are post-marked by March 15th.
+Scholarship applications must be submitted by March 15, 2018.
+The NEACRAO Scholarship Committee will review all scholarship applications that are received to our scholarship email by March 15th.
 In the event that no applications are made for the scholarship in a given year, the award set aside for that year shall be distributed in the following year.